Skip to main content

 note

-If changes were made after this version was applied, they will appear under Current.
+If changes were made after this version was applied, they will appear under Current state.

-• Items under Previous versions correspond to the tagged commits stored in the Git repository.
+• Saved versions - Tagged commits stored in your configured Git repository.

 List versions